Our goal is to improve access to public health and primary medical care in Chin State

 This project being delivered in partnership with Columbia University until 2026.

 If you would like to find out more information, please contact us.

 Our Health projects prior to the military coup

 Prior to the military coup, from 2008 to 2021, Health & Hope trained 791 Community Health Workers (CHWs), 32 Area Coordinators (ACs) and 126 Traditional Birth Attendants (TBAs).
 In addition, 14 local Trainer of Trainers have been trained who have in turn delivered Maternal & Neonatal health training to 101 TBAs in remote villages.
 This network of locally trained health workers forms part of the community-led response to health challenges across the region, providing support to a population of 150,000 people across 445 partner villages.

 Please click the links below to our projects:

-Based in Lailenpi, Hope Clinic was constructed in 2016, and provides services to just under 2,000 patients in and around Lailenpi each year.
-The clinic has room for up to six in-patients and in emergencies can provide a referral service and transport patients to hospitals in Pakokku or Yangon.
-The clinic also acts as a clinical training centre for CHWs and TBAs and a base for a mobile medical team who conduct clinics in remote rural villages throughout the year.
+Based in Lailenpi, Hope Clinic was built in 2016, and provided services to just under 2,000 patients in and around Lailenpi each year.
+The clinic has room for up to six inpatients and, in emergencies, provided a referral and transport service to hospitals in Pakokku or Yangon.
+The clinic also acted as a clinical training centre for CHWs and TBAs, and as a base for a mobile medical team who conducted clinics in remote villages.

-Chin State has only two functioning hospitals for a population of just under half a million and due to the remoteness between villages and towns, patients only travel to a hospital when their deteriorating health conditions are at their worst, with some arriving too late.
-As a result, rural villagers often rely on local traditional remedies or seek treatments from untrained ‘health workers’ or traditional healers.
+Health indicators in Chin State are poor and due to the remoteness between villages, patients only travel to a hospital when their deteriorating health conditions are at their worst, with some arriving too late.
+The rural poor are most affected by the lack of investment in healthcare.